-Reduced deduction for SALT.
-Property tax used to be a popular expense to time.
 But with the TCJA's limit on the state and local tax deduction, property tax timing will likely provide little, if any, benefit for higher-income taxpayers.
-Through 2025, your entire itemized deduction for SALT - including property tax and the greater of income or sales tax - is limited to \$10,000 (\$5,000 if you're married filing separately).
+Through 2025, the entire itemized deduction for SALT - including property tax and either income or sales tax - is limited to \$10,000 (\$5,000 for married taxpayers filing separately).